Welcome to Faithwalking

 Mental Model of Discipleship

 The mental model of discipleship is at the very core of our curriculum.
 We believe that as we live into the practices of the mental model of discipleship we will begin to live into our calling to live missionally.
-The mental model of discipleship is made up of three interdependent practices of radical obedience, the reflective life, and authentic community.
+The mental model of discipleship is made up of three interdependent practices of alignment with God, the reflective life, and authentic community.

 A Reflective Life